verbsteam/nouns-fork-spec/split-proposal-spec.md

   - If we tie splits to specific proposals, we would have to make proposal queuing time longer, which makes all honest proposals longer just for the rare case of needing to split; feels like a bad balance.
   - Tying to a proposal introduces complexities in case a proposal is canceled or takes longer due to objection period.
   - It's easy to support veto capture / holding hostage scenarios without being tied to a proposal.
+  - An attacker might submit multiple malicious proposals at the same time.
+In such a scenario, a single split proposal is a natural shelling point for all Nouners to split on, whereas if we tie splits to proposals we might suffer from different voters attempting to split on different proposals and at the worst case not meeting the split threshold at all.
 - Why add a 'no prop execution' constraint vs making sure the split proposal ends in time?
   - We're afraid of the timestamp approach leading to splits ending too early or too late; too early might mean not enough people are able to join, and too late can lead to a malicious proposal executing ahead of the split.
   - The timestamps approach might lead to people having to have two splits in parallel and moving from one to another
   - Overall UX feels risky
+- Doesn't this design allow an attacker to split as well and grief Nouners into having to use the New DAO vanilla ragequit?
+  - Yes, this griefing vector is a known issue of this design.
+  - In an attempt to minimize the scope of this version of the split design, we're forced to work around the constraint that the Nouns token contract does not provide the information of which Noun ID was delegated to whom at a certain point in time (the vote snapshot block).
+  - This constraint makes it impossible to condition a Noun's split on its vote.
+  - Worth noting that hinging on votes and thus tying split to proposals, re-introduces the tricky attack vector of submitting multiple malicious proposals at once, to create confusion on which proposal everyone should split.
+  - It's possible to iterate towards better solutions on all of these fronts, e.g. by updating the DAO to use NFT-based voting rather than voting balance and snapshots; we'd love to explore those possibilities in a different future version.

 ## An example story